We highly recommend chemical peels because when completed properly, they bring terrific benefits to your skin!

 Fine Lines and Wrinkling, Pigmentation, Acne and Rosacea are the conditions typically treated with chemical peels.

-The number of needed peels will depend on how much damage resides, how deep of a peel one receives and percentage of ingredients used.
-Peels go from light to medium to heavy and we typically increase them in intensity with each service in a series to achieve the best results.
+The number of needed peels will depend on how much damage resides, how deep of a peel one receives, and the percentage of ingredients used.
+Peels go from light, to medium, to heavy, and we typically increase them in intensity with each service in a series to achieve the best results.

-A skin consultation with an esthetician is of the utmost importance to ensure best outcome and peel chosen.
+A skin consultation with an esthetician is of the utmost importance to ensure best outcome and the peel you should choose.